 Vermont has below average insurance premiums compared to the rest of the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Vermont was $844, much lower than the national average of $1,132.
-Only ten states have lower average home insurance rates than Vermont.
+The average cost of homeowners insurance in the state of Vermont is $873.
+That's much lower than the national average of $1,173.
+Only eleven states have lower average home insurance rates than Vermont.

 Choosing a homeowners insurance company in Vermont should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the best rates is to compare homeowners insurance quotes in Vermont from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Vermont.
 Out of the 1,093 Vermont homeowners that used QuoteWizard to request insurance quotes last year, 57 had no home insurance.

 Why contact every individual company in Vermont that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.